OSGeo/OSGeoLive-doc/en/quickstart/geonetwork_quickstart.rst

 .. figure:: ../../images/screenshots/800x600/geonetwork-summarylinks.png

-#.
-Yellow star: This is a link to the metadata record that can be copied into the brower bookmarks.
+*Yellow star:* This is a link to the metadata record that can be copied into the brower bookmarks.

-#.
-Globe: If the record has a link to an OGC Web Map Service (WMS), then clicking on this icon will generate a kml file that can be opened in google earth.
+*Globe:* If the record has a link to an OGC Web Map Service (WMS), then clicking on this icon will generate a kml file that can be opened in google earth.

-#.
-Green plus sign:  If the record has a link to an OGC Web Map Service (WMS), then clicking on this icon will add the WMS link as a layer to the GeoNetwork web map viewer and open the *Map* tab with the layer displayed.
+*Green plus sign:*  If the record has a link to an OGC Web Map Service (WMS), then clicking on this icon will add the WMS link as a layer to the GeoNetwork web map viewer and open the *Map* tab with the layer displayed.

 .. figure:: ../../images/screenshots/800x600/geonetwork-openlinktowms.png

         *Clicking on a link to a WMS*

-#.
-Orange down arrow: This is a link to a file for download that has been attached to a metadata record as an online resource.
+*Orange down arrow:* This is a link to a file for download that has been attached to a metadata record as an online resource.
 Clicking on this link will start a download dialogue.

 .. figure:: ../../images/screenshots/800x600/geonetwork-downloaddialog.png

         *Clicking on a link to a file for download*

-#.
-Blue right arrow: This is a link to a web resource that has been attached to the metadata record.
+*Blue right arrow:* This is a link to a web resource that has been attached to the metadata record.
 The resource could be a downloadable file or another html page or any type of html link.
 The web resource will open in a new browser tab.

 .. figure:: ../../images/screenshots/800x600/geonetwork-weblink.png